-If you would like to know more about music publishing or what a music publisher does, then please visit our FAQs section
+Want to know more about music publishing or printed music?
+Visit our FAQs page.

-Music publishing generates over a quarter of the UK music industry’s £2.5 billion in export revenue and British songwriters wrote or co-wrote 21 of the top 100 selling works in the US in 2016.
-As well as safeguarding and championing the interests of its members, the MPA aims to promote the value of publishing to the wider music industry, creative industry, government and the general public.
+Music publishing generates over a quarter of the UK music industry’s £2.6 billion in export revenue.
+In 2017 Music publishing in the UK contributes £505 million to the UK economy, this has increased by 7% since 2016.
+As well as safeguarding and championing the interests of our members, the MPA aims to promote the value of publishing to the wider music industry, creative industry, government and the general public.
 (According to UK Music’s Measuring Music 2018 report).

 The MPA also owns and operates two commercial businesses:

 Collectively, these subsidiary businesses are known as the MPA Group.
 The MPA offers a number of other commercial functions for music publishers – including our range of widely-used template contracts, our blanket industry agreements, and in our role as the national agent for the dissemination of ISMNs.

 Please visit our FAQs section if you have any questions about music publishing, printed music, copyright or a career in music publishing.

 The MPA’s Articles of Association govern the structure of the organisation and membership, voting and board elections.
 As well as our MPA Publisher Members, the articles also cover MPA Corporate Associate Members.